Informatievlaanderen/VSDS-LDES-Subject-Pages/README.md

 ```

 ### Server port

 By default, the Trifid server run listens internally on port 8080.
-If for some reason another port is desired, add to following to the `trifid/config.yaml` file:
+If for some reason another port is desired, add to
+following to the `trifid/config.yaml` file:

 ```yaml
 server:
   listener:
     port: 8888
 ```

 If the port has changed, don't forget to update the `docker-compose.yml` with the modified port!

 ### Add Trifid to docker compose

-To wrap up the Trifid configuration, add the following service to `docker-compose`
+To wrap up the Trifid configuration, add the following service to `docker compose`

 ```yaml
   trifid:
     image: vsds/trifid